c-blake/batch/README.md

 the usual, e.g.  `fork`, `exec`, or `batch` itself (to prevent loops spelled as recursion).
 Blocked system calls get `-ENOSYS` in the return value slot.

-Two "fake" syscalls are implemented in-line in the sub-call dispatch loop: word copy and unconditional forward jumps.
-The copy lets you chain outputs of one call to inputs of subsequent calls.
-The unconditional jump can skip blocks meant as an error/alternate path earlier (and strictly is not needed since it is equivalent to any unimplemented call).
-This allows representing a great many mini-call-programs.
+One "fake" syscall is implemented in-line in the sub-call dispatch loop: word copy to allow chaining outputs of one call to inputs of subsequent calls.
+Any unimplemented/always failing call can skip blocks meant as an error/alternate paths.
+This allows representing a great many multi-call-programs.

 This kind of interface is easy to "emulate" in pure user-space code when the deployment system has no `sys_batch` available.  `include/linux/batch.h` has